Module 6.4: Compliance for Regulated Industries

 Section titled “Did You Know?”-

 HIPAA has no certification.
-Unlike PCI DSS (which has the QSA certification) or SOC 2 (which produces a formal report), HIPAA compliance is self-attested.
-The Office for Civil Rights (OCR) only audits after a breach or complaint.
-This means many organizations believe they are HIPAA-compliant but have never been tested.
+Unlike PCI DSS (which has the QSA assessor process) or SOC 2 (which produces a formal report from a CPA firm), HIPAA compliance is self-attested.
+The Office for Civil Rights only audits after a breach or complaint.
+This means many organizations believe they are HIPAA-compliant but have never been tested by a third party — and the test, when it eventually comes, is generally a breach investigation rather than a friendly assessor.

 -

 PCI DSS v4.0 (effective March 2025) added explicit requirements for container security, including image integrity verification (Req 6.3.2) and runtime protection (Req 11.5.1.1).
-Previous versions did not mention containers at all, leaving assessors to interpret traditional controls.
+Previous versions did not mention containers at all, leaving QSAs to interpret traditional controls against Kubernetes resources.
+The shift means that admission-time image signing (with cosign or similar) and runtime detection (with Falco or Tracee) have moved from “good practice” to “required control” for any cluster handling cardholder data.

 -

 SOC 2 Type I vs Type II: Type I is a point-in-time snapshot (“controls exist today”).
-Type II covers a period (usually 12 months) and proves controls were consistently operating.
-Type II is far more valuable and what customers typically require.
-For Kubernetes, this means you need 12 months of audit logs, not just a current configuration export.
+Type II covers a defined period (usually twelve months) and proves controls were consistently operating across that period.
+Type II is far more valuable and is what enterprise customers typically require before signing.
+For Kubernetes, this is the difference between needing today’s

-The CLOUD Act (2018) allows US law enforcement to compel US-based cloud providers to produce data regardless of where it is stored geographically.
-This is a primary driver for data sovereignty decisions.
-On-premises infrastructure with a non-US provider eliminates CLOUD Act exposure entirely.
+The CLOUD Act (2018) allows United States law enforcement to compel US-based providers to produce data regardless of where it is stored geographically.
+This is a primary driver for data sovereignty decisions for European, Canadian, and Australian customers.
+On-premises infrastructure operated by a non-US provider eliminates CLOUD Act exposure entirely, which is one of the most concrete commercial advantages of on-premises Kubernetes for B2B SaaS companies selling into regulated European markets.

 Common Mistakes